Frequently asked questions:

 We generally recommend at least 256MB RAM, more if you need to scale large input files by large scaling factors.

 It takes a while, because your computer is doing extremely complicated calculations, and millions of them.
-We do use multi-threaded programming to fully take advantage of dual processor/hyper threaded machines.
+We do use multi-threaded programming to fully take advantage of multi-processor/hyper-threaded machines.

 Enlarger PRO has a maximum setting of16x enlargement, however it is possible to run the output picture through the software a multiple times allowing huge enlargement factors.